pnxtech/umf/README.md

 # Universal Messaging Format
 A message format specification for use with distributed applications.

+## License

+UMF is licensed under the Open Source [The MIT License (MIT)](https://github.com/cjus/umf/blob/master/LICENSE) and authored by Carlos Justiniano ([cjus34@gmail.com](mailto:cjus34@gmail.com))

+This specification is hosted on Github at: [https://github.com/cjus/umf](https://github.com/cjus/umf)

-> version: 1.2.2 | Based on this prior work: https://github.com/cjus/umf_router
+> This work is based this prior work: https://github.com/cjus/umf_router

 # Table of Contents